 Managing mucosal melanoma is an extremely challenging task, and studies have not yet provided a clear statement regarding the role of radiotherapy and novel systemic treatments [17].
-Patel et al.'s study found that the only independent predictors of outcome in mucosal melanoma of the head and neck (HNMM) are clinical stage at presentation, tumor thickness greater than 5 mm, vascular invasion on histologic examination, and the development of distant metastasis [18].
-In our case report, delayed presentation made urgency for tracheostomy.
-Total laryngectomy was advised, but the patient's refusal made the treatment impossible.
+A study by Patel et al. [18] found that the only independent predictors of outcome in HNMM are clinical stage at presentation, tumor thickness greater than 5 mm, vascular invasion on histologic examination, and